Rebel Wilson reveals she was banned from Disneyland for a bathroom selfie - NewsBreak

 She revealed to Hasan Minhaj on “The Daily Show ” that she got banned from the Anaheim theme park for 30 days because she took a photo in a secret bathroom.
 That apparently is a huge no-no for Disneyland.

-“They called me up and said, ‘Rebel, what 30 days did you not want to come to Disneyland because you’ll be filming a movie or something?'” she explained.

 The “Pitch Perfect” star said she told them June would be ideal.
-Teen rapper charged after writing song about murder, Florida deputies say
+Teen rapper charged after writing song about murder

-“That’s how I know you’re a celebrity,” laughed Minhaj, who was serving as guest host on the satirical news program

-“Disneyland has like Met Gala rules, where they’re like ‘no photos here,’ but then you break it, and they’re like ‘look, we have to punish you, but looking at your Google calendar, what month works for you?'” he joked.

 Wilson also revealed there are Disneyland “gangs” out there.
 She explained they consist of adults with names like the White Rabbits or Children of Thanos, and they wear matching vests and walk around the resort “doing gang stuff.”

-Apparently, one initiation into the gang was to steal the apple from the Snow White Ride.
-Wilson said that it happened so much that officials changed the apple into a hologram.

-“Don’t ask me how I know about Disneyland gangs because I will not say,” she said tersely.

 It’s no mistake she’s a big fan of the park.
-USD 259 working to stop students from using popular chatbot to cheat
+Florida bill would require bloggers who write about governor to register with the state

 In February, Wilson got engaged to her beau Ramona Agruma in Disneyland .
 The couple started dating in 2021 and made it official on Instagram in June 2022.